 I know this one’s an oldie, but it’s a goodie — turn those appliances off!
 This can definitely save you a bundle when done right.
 That means not just putting your computer in sleep mode, but turning it off completely.
 The same goes for your TV, stereo and any other home electronics.
 Even better — if you can, unplug them.
 This can save you 10-20 percent on your yearly energy bill.
 Try hooking up all the electronics at your desk to one power strip and switching it off at night.

 Finally, why not keep some of those plastic sleeve ice pops handy as a last resort?
-Or better yet, hearken back to the days of yore and make your own juice pops with these nifty little trays.
+Or better yet, hearken back to the days of yore and make your own ice pops.
 They’re a lot cheaper than keeping your air conditioning on high, and in my humble opinion, they work even better.
-Enjoy your summer.